printhaider/ChatRoom/README.md

 ### Features:

-- users can choose there own name
+- users can choose thier own name
 - Multithreading
-- sending and recieving messages
+- send and recieve messages

 ### How to run: